TrevorDArcyEvans/BlockChainSharp/README.md

   * data must be JSON serialisable
   * _GuidBlock_ provided as a sample data structure
 * rewards are given in _BlockChain_ code
+  * most other sample implementations conflate data and rewards
 * functionality exposed via _WebAPI_
 * _Swagger_ UI to allow testing